 Your mass notification system should provide a powerful, user-friendly solution to address your specific needs and drive user adoption and retention.
 Specific to emergency notification apps, you will want to look for these top six functions:

-1. Push Notifications: Highly visible mass notifications to alert subscribers and take them into the emergency notification app
+1. Push Notifications: Highly visible mass notifications to alert subscribers and take them into the emergency alert app

 2. Panic Button: Configurable single touch access to safety hotlines and emergency services